Electrothermal discharge by exploding of copper wires with different diameters

 Abstract

-Wire explosion is of a major importance in different applications.
-The present work studies the explosion of copper wires of different radii.
-This process was achieved by the discharge of a capacitor bank of total energy up to 1.11 kJ.
-The variation of the various electrical properties of the copper wires was calculated as a function of the discharge time, the wire temperature, and the wire diameter.
-The Shomate equation was used to calculate the specific heat capacity of the copper wires as a function of temperature, while the wire resistivity was calculated using a fitting equation based on data extracted from published references.
-It was found that the time needed for the wire explosion decreases with increasing charging voltage while it increases with an increase of the wire diameter.
-As the discharge occurs, the wire temperature raises, causing both the specific heat and the wire resistivity to increase.
-The specific action integral was found to be about 2.1 × 10 9 A 2 .s/cm 4 for all wire diameters.
-Also, the resistance was increased by approximatelly 9.2% due to the thermal expansion of the wires.
+This paper explores the explosion behavior of copper wires with diameters between 0.16 mm and 0.50 mm, using an electrothermal discharge system comprising capacitors of total energy up to 1.11 kJ.
+To improve accuracy, this study incorporates the effects of thermal expansion, resistivity, specific heat capacity, and phase transformation.
+The variations of the different electrical properties of the copper wires were calculated as a function of the discharge time, wire temperature, and wire diameter.
+The temperature profile for copper was based on the melting point (1357 K) and boiling point (2835 K).
+The Shomate equation was used to calculate the specific heat capacity of the copper wires as a function of temperature; while the wire resistivity was determined using a fitting equation based on previous published data.
+The results indicate that the time needed for wire explosion decreases for the higher charging voltage, while it increases with larger wire diameter.
+The thermal expansion shows a 9.95% increase in length and a 19.9% increase in cross sectional area.
+Additionally, as the discharge occurs, the wire temperature rises, causing an increase in both of the specific heat and the wire resistivity.
+Furthermore, the specific action integral converges to a constant value of approximately 2.1 × 10 9 A 2 s/cm 4 for all diameters.

 Article activity feed